 How much is at stake

-Whether you can find your ex-spouse
+If you can find your ex

-Whether your ex-spouse can pay
+If your ex-spouse can pay

-Under a limited legal services arrangement, the lawyer will
+Under a limited legal services arrangement, the lawyer

-give you legal advice
+gives you legal advice

-look over or help with paperwork
+looks over or helps with paperwork

 The lawyer will not represent you.